Breast Cancer

 Prognosis

 While the incidence of breast cancer has been increasing, breast cancer mortality has slowly declined.
-Breast cancer mortality should be kept in perspective with two other leading causes of death among women.
-Since 1987 lung cancer has surpassed breast cancer in causing deaths, attributed to the increase in smoking among women.
+Breast cancer mortality should be kept in perspective with the two leading causes of death among women, namely heart disease and lung cancer.
+Since 1987, deaths from lung cancer have surpassed those from breast cancer, mainly due to an increase in air pollution and smoking among women.
 Heart disease is still the greatest threat to older women and causes four times the number of deaths as breast cancer in women over the age of 55.

 Signs, symptoms & indicators of Breast Cancer: